So, who am I?

 I am a dog owner.
 I have one small, very fluffy, little white dog.
 He is hopelessly spoiled.
 He barks too much and does not respond to simple commands.
 It’s my fault.
 I read all the books.
 I even hired a dog trainer, but I didn’t follow the instructions.
 My daughters refer to him as “the favorite child.”
 No comment.

 I am a tennis player.
 I love it more than it loves me.
-I wish I were better.
 I wish I had played sports when I was younger, instead of ditching Phys Ed and smoking cigarettes in the high school parking lot.
 Live and learn.

 I practice yoga.
-I took a 25 year hiatus, but have just came back to it.
-25 years ago everything moved with less “snap, crackle and pop.”
+I took a 25-year hiatus, but finally came back to it and even became a Certified Yoga Instructor.